viktorRock/myFirstPythonAPI/README.md

    * Group management
    * Bot Management
    * Test Pages
-   * at /digitalParrot a dummy bot that sends stastic answer (test porppus)
+   * at /digitalParrot a dummy bot that sends stastic answer (for test porpouse)
-   * Heroku params

 2. What is pending ?
    * CI with Travis